 Traditionally, the process of software development proceeds linearly.
-However, in the last few decades, as agile systems are becoming more popular, software development has started to embrace different methodologies that take the project’s requirements and character into account.
+However, in the last few decades, as agile systems are becoming more popular (as many as 87% of teams follow an agile or agile-like approach), software development has started to embrace different methodologies that take the project's requirements and character into account.

 The test-driven development (TDD) technique is one of the methods that has been attracting attention in the agile software development area.